 Look at the bottom of the page.
 Am I a Calvinists?
 After all of this, would you classify me as a Calvinist?
-You better not!
-We execute everybody that says that!
-No I am NOT nor should anyone be.
-Just for the record, please do not send any books to read, emails or phone calls in order to straighten me out.
+You, better not!
+No, I am NOT nor should anyone be.
+Just for the record, please do not send me any books to read, emails or phone calls in order to straighten me out.
 My view is in concrete and will not be changed.
 I pray that you have been enlightened to the dangers of believing in Calvinism or believing that Saints will or must persevere in the faith until the end.

-Calvinism, they get you to temporarily change your life, but it will not nor cannot give you assurance that you will go to Heaven.
+Calvinism, gets you to temporarily change your life, but it will not, nor cannot give you assurance that you will go to Heaven.
 Christ saved me, holds me, keeps me, and yes, Christ will preserve me until the end.

 If you have enjoyed this lesson share it with a friend or better yet share it with a pastor.
 Make a copy of it and give it to some preacher.
 You know, the Bible says go into all the world and preach the gospel to every preacher, uh, creature.

 Now, look up here: Letting this hand represent you and me.
 This wallet represents sin.
 We all have sin on us.
 God said there is no difference, no difference.
 We are all sinners and none of us can go to Heaven because we have an old sinful nature.
-See, if we went to Heaven the way we are, and we sin down here, what will we be doing Heaven?
+See, if we went to Heaven the way we are, and we sin down here, what will we be doing in Heaven?
 We would sin there.
 Then Heaven wouldn’t be Heaven anymore.
 So, God won’t let you in unless you’re perfect and nobody’s perfect.
 So, by your good works you’ll never be perfect.
-So, Jesus Christ, God’s Son, came into this world, had no sin, had no sinful nature, never did anything wrong, went for thirty-three years and then had to die because He was God in the flesh.
+So, Jesus Christ, God’s Son, came into this world, had no sin, had no sinful nature, never did anything wrong, went for thirty-three years and then chose to die (because He was God in the flesh) for our sins.

-He could have called ten thousand angels but the Bible says He loved us, hated our sin, because our sins separated us from Him.
+He could have called ten thousand angels, but the Bible says He loved us, hated our sin, because our sins separated us from Him.
 So, Jesus Christ, who had no sin, didn’t have to die.
 So, He took all the sins of all the world and paid for them on the cross.
 He came back from the dead.
 He says go into all the world and preach this good news.
-He paid for your sins, and tell them all they have to do is believe it and I’ll put this payment to their account, and they’ll get to go to Heaven on what He did.
+He paid for your sins and tell them all they have to do is believe it and I’ll put this payment to their account, and they’ll get to go to Heaven on what He did.
 Not on what they do.
 So, what He did, it’s not because, well, I’m going to Heaven, why, because I stopped sinning?
 Why are you going to Heaven?
 Well, because I lived a good life.
 It has nothing to do with me.
 “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.”
-But you see, the people who believe, well, I persevered in the faith, owe it all to their wonderful dedication.
+But you see, it’s not because I persevered in the faith, and owe it all to my wonderful dedication.

-Look at me.
-I made it.
-No, I’m a dirty, lousy, stinking, rotten sinner, and I ought to bust Hell wide open, just like you, but I’ll go to Heaven, and if you trusted Christ as your Savior and Him alone, you’ll go to Heaven because He gives you, as a free gift, eternal life.
+If you trusted Christ as your Savior and Him alone, you’ll go to Heaven because He gives you, as a free gift, eternal life.
 If it’s eternal life, how long will it last?
-It lasts forever and all your sins are paid.
-Where would you go when you die?
-So can you know you’re going to Heaven before you die?
+It lasts forever and if all your sins are paid, where would you go when you die?
+So, can you know you’re going to Heaven before you die?
 Yes.
 It has absolutely nothing to do with how I live.
-Me going to Heaven was to show me how much God loved me.
+My going to Heaven was God’s way of showing me how much God loved me.
 Do I want to live like the devil?
 Oh, a part of me does, but there’s also this new birth that God gave to me and the indwelling of the Holy Spirit, and I made up my mind years ago that I’m going to serve the Lord.
-But, I don’t serve in order to get to Heaven.
+But I don’t serve in order to get to Heaven.
 I serve because I want to.
 I want to please the One who died for me, and I’ll give Him my whole life.
 I want to serve Him.
 I tried to clean up my life and there are things that I don’t do, but that’s not to prove that I’m saved.
 That’s just to show that I love the Lord.
 Well, see I’m doing it for totally different reason.
-They have to do it or go to Hell.
+They must do it or go to Hell.
 Then it becomes a question or doubt that they’re really saved.
 If I mess up, I still know I’m saved.
 I can’t go to Hell.
 The best news in all the world, why, because I’ve got God right where I want Him.
 He’s bound by His word.
 He means what He says.
 He that believeth on me, the Son, hath, that’s present tense, right now, everlasting life.
 I have everlasting life.
 I’m going to Heaven when I die.

-Let’s pray, shall we?
-With heads bowed, eyes closed and no one looking around, if you’re here this morning and you’ve never trusted the Lord, maybe you’ve heard a lot of different messages, but friend, I hope that you’re not one of those that’s been looking at your life and worrying about whether or not you’re going to lose your salvation or even question as to whether you ever really were saved because you know there’s times in your life when you didn’t live like you should and you really messed up.
+If you’ve never trusted the Lord, maybe you’ve heard a lot of different messages, but friend, I hope that you’re not one of those that’s been looking at your life and worrying about whether or not you’re going to lose your salvation or even question as to whether you ever really were saved.
+Because you know there’s times in your life when you didn’t live like you should and you really messed up.

 God loves you so much He made it free.
 He doesn’t ask you to stop anything or join anything.
-You don’t have to join this church to go to Heaven.
+You don’t have to join any church to go to Heaven.
 You don’t have to be baptized in water to go to Heaven.
 You don’t have to give any money to go to Heaven.
-All you need to do, and it’s the only thing you can do is, would you believe that when Christ died, He died for you?
+All you need to do, and it’s the only thing you can do is, is believe that when Christ died, He died for you?